tenstorrent/tt-logger/README.md

 - Optional category specification, defaults to `LogAlways`.
 - Efficient logging: Formatting cost is avoided for `trace` and `debug` messages if the level is disabled.
 - Header-only library for easy integration.
+- Logging behavior can be customized, just as you would customize the default logger in spdlog.

 ## Log levels
 Log level is explicit in the API call.